 Good intentions notwithstanding, “Seeds” never sprouts.
-A chaotic look at teens from different flashpoint cultures trying to find common ground while bunking together at a U.S. summer camp, pic’s message of peace through understanding will play best on the special interest fest circuit and the small screen, with a modest harvest on homevid.
+A chaotic look at teens from different flashpoint cultures trying to find common ground while bunking together for 22 days at a U.S. summer camp, pic’s message of peace through understanding will play best on the special interest fest circuit and the small screen, with a modest harvest on homevid.

 The non-profit “Seeds of Peace” program was founded in 1993 by journo John Wallach in response to that year’s World Trade Center bombing, and focuses on “empowering the children of war to break the cycle of violence.”
 Org’s principle activity is a summer camp program in rural Maine, which each year draws youngsters from Israel, Palestine, India, Pakistan and other troubled areas to discuss their differences while participating in time-tested camp activities for teens.

 Pic begins as some 166 young people — called “seeds” — arrive at the 2002 edition of the retreat, the first to be held without Wallace, who has been diagnosed with cancer.
 After some strident exhortations from camp director Tim, who admits in founder’s absence “I’m not good at this,” usual arts-and-crafts rhythms unfold, peppered with politically-charged interviews and voiceover comments from a dozen or so campers, counselors and directors.
 “How can we talk with people that murder us?” wonders 14-year-old Israeli first-timer Adir, with the piercing honesty of the young.
 “Why should I go spend 23 days with Jews?” asks another, neatly charting the chasm between the various factions.